DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 2. Add toolbox to your MATLAB path.

-3. **Optional, but reccommended** Installation of complied Matlab code for significantly(!) increased performance see 'install.md'.
+3. **Optional, but recommended** Installation of complied Matlab code for significantly(!) increased performance see 'install.md'.

 4. Open **SIMNETS_Live_tutorial.mlx'** in Matlab: for detailed guidance on how to use SIMNETS (dim-reduced Neuron Similarity Map) and all of its sub-functions with two different demo datasets.